 Who Is This For?

-- 1440p gaming at high refresh rates: 100+ fps in AAA titles at max settings
+- 1440p gamers chasing high refresh rates: I averaged 100+ fps in AAA titles at max settings.
+Smooth all around.

-- Budget-conscious 4K gaming: solid 60+ fps at 4K with FSR 4 enabled
+- Budget-conscious 4K gamers: I hit a solid 60+ fps at 4K with FSR 4 on.
+Not perfect, but very playable.

 - Content creators who don’t depend on CUDA-specific software

-If you rely on CUDA for AI training, Stable Diffusion, or professional tools like Octane Render, the NVIDIA ecosystem is still the safer bet.
+If you rely on CUDA for AI training, Stable Diffusion, or tools like Octane Render, the NVIDIA ecosystem is still the safer bet.
+I tried ROCm for a few ML tasks and the tooling just isn’t there yet.

 Benchmarks